spex-lang/spex-lang.github.io/src/motivation.md

 *Work in progress*

+Whenever a new (programming) language is proposed, the first question that comes to most peoples minds is: do we really need yet another language?

-In order to motivate why we need *Spex*, we need to first cover what a *specification language* is, what they are useful for, and look at the shortcomings of current specification languages.
+In order to properly answer this question and thus motivate why we need *Spex*, we need to first cover what a *specification language* is, how they are different from programming languages, and what they are useful for.

 ## What is a "specification language"?